ekunemmanuel/todo-api/README.md

 ## Introduction

-The Todo API is a basic REST API built with Nitro.
-It provides endpoints for interacting with tasks, with support for both in-memory storage (v1) and Firebase (v2).
+The Todo API is a REST API built with Nitro.
+It provides endpoints for interacting with tasks, with support for both in-memory storage (v1), Firebase (v2), and advanced features such as authentication and query support (v3).
 This README outlines the available routes and how to get started with the API.

 ## API Endpoints